An Approach to Causal Inference over Stochastic Networks: Supplementary Materials

 \section{Supplementary Materials}

 \begin{description}

-\item[Supplement] The supplement contains an additional chain graph approximation diagram, a review of ERNM and Bayesian computation for them, a simulation study showing that the method is able to accurately infer the causal effects and a goodness of fit analysis for the modelling of the adolescent health network, including a MCMC convergence analysis. (pdf)
+\item[Supplement] The supplement contains an additional chain graph approximation diagram, a review of ERNM and Bayesian computation for them as well as an MCMC convergence analysis for the adolescent health network. (pdf)

 \end{description}